alexvollmer/clip/README.txt

 == DESCRIPTION:

 Yeah yeah yeah.
 Why in heaven's name do we need yet another command-line parser?
-Well, OptionParser is all well and good, but doesn't grease the skids as much as I'd like.
-So I wrote this little library... driven completely by specs.
+Well, OptionParser is all well and good[1], but doesn't grease the skids as much as I'd like.
+Simple things should be dead simple (1 LOC), and more flexibility is there if you need it.

 Cheers!